wkumari/draft-wkumari-dnsop-alt-tld/README.md

-   Sending traffic to the root servers that is known to always elicit an NXDOMAIN response, such as queries for names ending in .alt, wastes resources.
-Caching resolvers performing aggressive use of DNSSEC- validated caches (described in [RFC8198]) will not send any queries for names under .alt to the root zone.
+   Sending traffic to the root servers that is known to always elicit an NXDOMAIN response, such as queries for names ending in .alt, wastes resources on both the resolver and the root server.
+Caching resolvers performing aggressive use of DNSSEC- validated caches (described in [RFC8198]) may mitigate this by synthesizing negative answers from cached NSEC records for names under .alt.
 Similarly, caching resolvers using QNAME minimization (described in [RFC9156]) will cause less of this traffic to the root servers because the negative responses will cover all names under .alt.

    Currently deployed projects and protocols that are using pseudo-TLDs may choose to move under the .alt pseudo-TLD, but this is not a